Our Verdict

 Though its general size may give away the following statement, the bulkier BakerStone oven takes much longer to preheat than other comparably powerful ovens.
 The dual burners are more than capable of boosting internal oven temperatures above 800°F, but it will take more like 30 minutes instead of the manufacturer-recommended preheat time of 15-20 minutes.

 However, once it is up to temperature, the firebox's even heat retention translates to this pizza oven's superior cooking performance.
 The kiln-like fire bricks that comprise the five sides of the oven chamber are well-designed to deliver both conductive and radiative heat, much like a traditional wood oven.
-They also provide an excellent level of insulation, which all but eliminates any required reheat time in between pizzas, allowing you to turn out rounds of pies with ease.

-To the benefit of novice pizza makers, the BakerStone can deliver temperatures analogous to a Neapolitan-style pizza oven without the need to turn around pizzas in less than 90 seconds.
 Even at an average pizza stone temperature of 732°F, average bake times are a bit longer than is typical.
 Taking three to four minutes to go from raw to ready-to-cut, this forgiving period offers new users ample margins to both make and learn from their mistakes without ruining pizzas in the process.

 Output Power

 We discussed the ability of the oven housing to deliver conductive heat to cook the bottom crust and radiative heat to the upper crust, but that is only two-thirds of the total equation.
 The open-front means that there are only five sides to the firebox.
-But what isn't immediately evident is that there is a gap between the pizza stone itself and the back wall, through which the back burner pumps convective heat to both drive airflow and maintain a consistent internal temperature averaging an impressive 780°F.
+What isn't immediately evident is that there is a gap between the pizza stone itself and the back wall.

-The position and design of the powerful burners play a significant role in the remarkable heat output of the BakerStone oven.
 As mentioned above, the outer U-shaped burner drives the convective heat transfer through an opening in the back — a design concept that draws heavily on the heat transfer of a wood-fired oven: from the back, over the pizza, and out the open front.
 But since the firebox is inset from the exterior walls, a surrounding air gap is also heated by this same burner.
 The conductive heat is supported by a second burner located directly underneath the pizza stone.

 Thanks to the combination of insulation and design, no other oven operates quite as efficiently as the BakerStone, as evidenced by the lack of reheat time required between pizzas.
 It is uncommon for the pizza stone to fire at a lower temperature than the internal air temperature of the oven, especially in an oven with an open front.
 But this works to a huge benefit of the pizza maker, who can achieve a more blackened crust akin to a New Haven-style pizza without overcooking fresh toppings.